-Roscommon Castle would not be on the list that immediately comes to mind when one thinks of the most famous castles in Ireland – it is far less known than others, and even visitors to Roscommon Town in the Province of Connacht sometimes tend to miss it.
+Roscommon Castle is not necessarily the first structure that comes to mind when listing the most famous castles in Ireland.
+The castle is far less known than others, and even visitors to Roscommon Town in the Province of Connacht sometimes tend to miss it.
 Nonetheless, it is impressive and interesting enough to warrant a short visit.
-And it is surprisingly big.
-Though the interior is all but gone.
+In fact, the castle is surprisingly large, even if the interior is all but gone.

 How to find Roscommon Castle

-This fairly large medieval Irish monument is basically quadrangular in shape, utilitarian almost.
-Once Roscommon Castle featured D-shaped towers at all four corners, each about three storeys high, and a pair of towers to guard the entrance gateway.
+This fairly large medieval Irish monument is basically quadrangular in shape and is almost utilitarian looking.
+Roscommon Castle once featured D-shaped towers at all four corners, each about three stories high, and a pair of towers to guard the entrance gateway.
 Only one tower still has the original vaulted roof today, the rest are in various stages of disrepair.
-Curtain walls enclosed the castle.
+Another feature that has now been lost are the curtain walls which originally enclosed the castle.

-Today much of the original architecture of Roscommon Castle has to be imagined – while you'll still see the basic outlines of walls and towers, centuries of neglect (and some willful destruction) have taken their toll.
-Add to that major conversions in the Elizabethan era (see below) and you'll have modern additions (like windows) confusing the overall picture.
+Today much of the original architecture of Roscommon Castle has to be imagined – while you'll still see the basic outlines of walls and towers because centuries of neglect (and some willful destruction) have taken their toll.
+There were also some major conversions to the castle in the Elizabethan era and you will also now see modern additions (like windows) confusing the overall picture.

-The only help in interpreting the ruins are plaques erected by the Office of Public Works, so you'll have to rely on your knowledge of castles and their architecture to tease out the image.
+The only help in interpreting the ruins are plaques erected by the Office of Public Works, so visitors will have to rely on their personal knowledge of castles and their architecture to tease out the image.

 On the plus side, entrance to Roscommon Castle is free and unhindered (at least during daylight hours), so you can take your time in experiencing the ruins – only the higher parts are off-limits (which makes sense).
-Don’t attempt some free-climbing here!
+Please do not attempt to climb up to the upper levels.

 The History of Roscommon Castle

-The original castle at Roscommon was built in 1269 by Robert de Ufford, on lands seized from an Augustinian Priory – a stout fortification was apparently needed to protect Anglo-Norman interests in the area: The new stronghold was promptly besieged by locals and partially destroyed by Connacht King Aodh O’Connor in 1272, then rebuilt (stronger and better, not to be humbled again) by the Anglo-Normans in the 1280s.
+The original castle at Roscommon was built in 1269 by Robert de Ufford, on lands seized from an Augustinian Priory.
+The first version of the castle was a stout fortification which was needed to protect Anglo-Norman interests in the area.
+The new stronghold was promptly besieged by locals and partially destroyed by Connacht King Aodh O’Connor in 1272, then rebuilt (stronger and better, not to be humbled again) by the Anglo-Normans in the 1280s.

-Fifty odd years later the O’Connor’s took again possession of Roscommon Castle and made it their own for around two centuries.
+About 50 years later, the fearful O’Connor clan took possession of Roscommon Castle again and made it their own for around two centuries.

 But there was no peace for Roscommon Castle through Irish history.
-Parliamentarian forces took control of the semi-fortress in 1641, four years later it fell to Confederate Catholics, loyal to the English king.
-After Cromwell re-took possession of the castle in 1562, its days were numbered – parts were simply blown up, the main fortifications destroyed.
+Parliamentarian forces took control of the semi-fortress in 1641.
+Four years later, it fell to Confederate Catholics, loyal to the English king.
+After Cromwell re-took possession of the castle in 1562, its days were numbered.
+Parts of the castle were simply blown up, and the main fortifications were destroyed.
 The final blow came during the Williamite Wars in 1690, when the remaining parts were burnt down and only a gutted shell remained – to be used by locals as a quarry occasionally, and generally decaying.

 Today it is classified as a national monument and under the care of the Irish state, but apart from clearing the site, and some necessary work to ensure no further destruction, no changes have been made.
 It is still a ruin, though an impressive one.

-A stout fortress, albeit in ruins, and a chequered history – this should make Roscommon Castle interesting enough for most visitors interested in the past.
-Well worth a small detour if you are in the area (which is not blessed with too many attractions anyway).
+Roscommon Castle is a stout fortress, with an interesting and checkered history.
+This history should make Roscommon Castle interesting enough for most visitors interested in the past.
+The castle is well worth a small detour if you are in the area (which is not blessed with too many attractions anyway).
 Visitors with an interest in medieval martial architecture should definitely go and explore the ruins, all others may just soak in the atmosphere of the place, and have a relaxing walk in the adjacent park.